NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 Join the `#hardhat-typechain` channel on [Discord](https://hardhat.org/discord) if you need help migrating.

+### buidler-gas-reporter

+This plugin has already been ported, it's now called [`hardhat-gas-reporter`](https://github.com/cgewecke/hardhat-gas-reporter).

-### solidity-coverage and buidler-gas-reporter
+### solidity-coverage

-These plugins are being ported to Hardhat.
-Join our [Discord Server](https://hardhat.org/discord) to receive our announcements when they are released.
+This plugin is being ported to Hardhat.
+Join our [Discord Server](https://hardhat.org/discord) to receive an announcement when it is released.